 We have not included 32-bit support for Mac.

-We do not support XP 64-bit, but you can use the library on 64-bit XP so long as you install a 32-bit version of Python.
+We only support 32-bit Python for Windows, but you can use the library on 64-bit versions of Windows so long as you install a 32-bit version of Python.

 On a Mac, you must search for the libhidapi64.dylib and libhidapi32.dylib libraries and copy them into the Mac's /usr/local/lib directory.
 To find this directory, select Go/Go to Folder in the Finder.
 If the directory does not exist, you can create it in Terminal with the following command: sudo mkdir /usr/local/lib